jpulse-net/jpulse-framework/README.md

 Clean APIs, zero-configuration auto-discovery, and intuitive development patterns that eliminate cognitive load and accelerate development.

 ### 🔄 **Seamless Updates**
-Revolutionary site override architecture enables framework updates without losing customizations - your site code stays safe in the `site/` directory.
+A solid site override architecture enables framework updates without losing customizations - your site code stays safe in the `site/` directory.

 ### 🏗️ **Flexible Architecture**
 **MVC at the core** with support for both **Multi-Page Applications (MPA)** and **Single Page Applications (SPA)**.
 Use traditional MPA for content-focused pages, enhanced MPA for interactive features, or full SPA for app-like experiences - all in the same application.